-The Swedish Government has termed the ongoing violence as "barbarism" and demanded its immediate cessation.
+Sweden has stated that the ongoing violence is a strong indication of crimes against humanity being committed in Rakhine State, and has demanded its immediate cessation.
 All military and security operations conducted by the Myanmar security forces must be terminated.
 It is essential that the Government of Myanmar, with the support of the international community, moves swiftly to ensure that those who have fled the country can return to their places of origin in a safe, voluntary, dignified and sustainable manner.

 Sweden favours a strong resolution that exercises real pressure on the Government of Myanmar.
 The first priority, however, is to ensure humanitarian access to Rakhine State.
 Sweden demands that the Government of Myanmar grants immediate, full, safe and unhindered humanitarian access to the United Nations and its partners to all areas.
 Moreover, Sweden advocates full accountability for the perpetrators.
-It is likely that Sweden will advocate that the perpetrators should face justice before an international court such as the ICC.
+Sweden has also advocated that the perpetrators should face justice before an international court such as the ICC.